kavysabu1996/AE-Reconstruction-of-MNIST/README.md

 ### Try this implementation

-I've added the trained AutoEncoder model to `src` directory. `run.py` is a script for you to check my model authenticity.
-For this you need to clone this repo and install all the requirements.
-Requirements are `numpy, TensorFlow and matplotlib`.
+I've added the trained AutoEncoder model to `src` directory.
+To run this repo you need to clone and install all the requirements.
 After that open your terminal, check into repo directory and enter the given command-line instruction.

+**Requirements**
+- numpy
+- TensorFlow
+- matplotlib

 ```
 python3 run.py --idx index_number